 Evidently then if God creates a universe some have to be damned in order for the creation to have the most order and beauty and reflection of God’s attributes.

-Another difficulty that arises if some are lost, no less severe though philosophically distinct from all the arguments put above, is that it creates an unlivable belief system.
-We have, in other words, a self-refuting worldview argument.
-The thrust of the point is this: the only God that is even possibly trustworthy is one that intends to save all creatures.
-If God could potentially mean to damn or annihilate some (or all?), then he may damn or annihilate anyone, ourselves included.
-But it is not psychologically possible to trust a being who really could, out of his own pleasure, and who in fact positively chooses to do this to some, inflict eternal torture on one’s own self.
+The difficulty, which is altogether practical, comes to this.
+The doctrine of never ending torment creates an unlivable, self-refuting world-view.
+Consider: the only God that is even possibly trustworthy is one that intends to save all people.
+If God could potentially mean to damn or annihilate one person, then he may damn or annihilate any person, ourselves included.
+But it is not psychologically possible to trust a being who really could, out of his own pleasure, positively intend to inflict eternal torture on one’s own self.
 We could give lip service to such a being, but it would only be because we somehow thought that that would give us less a chance of actually being tormented by that being.
 We could not obey it because we actually “trusted” it.
-(Of course, even our feigned obedience, if we really thought it through, would be futile, since the very being itself is the ultimate cause of all our psychological states and desires and actions anyway.
-And he could just as easily inspire in us a hatred of himself as of a love.
-That is, it wouldn’t be ultimately “up to us” whether or not we were saved anyway, since such a being is the ultimate cause – and his will is the ultimate end – of all things.)

 I do not believe it can be rationally held before the mind for long – or perhaps really held at all – that some souls are destined for eternal ruin.
-To go on living one must, if he acknowledges the idea, immediately cease to think about it, especially if one thinks of himself or someone he loves.
-The moment it steps into consciousness it must immediately be buried; if it is found lying out around the normal furniture of the mind, it must straight way be put back in the cupboard labeled “keep shut.”
+To go on living one must, if he acknowledges the idea at all, immediately cease to think about it, especially if one thinks of himself or someone he loves.
+The moment it steps into consciousness it must immediately be buried; if it is found lying out around the normal furniture of the mind, it must straight way be put back in the cupboard labeled “do not open – ever.”
 To keep the reality of Hell positively rationally entertained, along with its actual consequences regarding who may end up there and what that entails, creates either the coldest and most callous heart or the most angst and terror saturated brain.